anandwana001/android-interview/README.md

 -

 ### Webview
-- What are the problems around security when dealing with webviews.
+- What are the problems around security when dealing with `WebView`.
 -

 ### Dependency Injection